astrellon/teaching/docs/modernApp/index.md

 The `div` parent element contains two children, the `strong` element and then a plain text node.
 In some cases the white space before the `strong` node might be included as a text node with white space.

-### What
+### What is a virtual DOM
 It's a way of representing the DOM but in a lightweight way.
+Under the hood nearly all virtual DOM implementations use simple JavaScript objects as representations and will keep track of the previous render's virtual DOM.
+Using the previous virtual DOM a diff between the virtual DOMs can be made and only the changes that actually need to be applied.

+Just like with HTML these JavaScript objects are used to represent DOM elements however being objects they can be created, manipulated and handled in JavaScript much easier than HTML.
+That said many virtual DOM implementations used JSX/TSX which makes creating these virtual DOM elements using a syntax that looks a lot like HTML, more on that in the next section.

+**Note:** The feature of applying only the differences between each render is not a core requirement of a virtual DOM, just a common feature between implementations.

+### Why
-As DOM elements in the browser are actually quite heavy, creating an element can trigger a recalculation of the layout which depending on the complexity of the UI that can be a slow process.
+As DOM elements in the browser are quite heavy in both memory usage and CPU processing time minimising how many are created is optimal.
+Creating an element can also trigger a recalculation of the layout which depending on the complexity of the UI that can also be a slow process.

 A virtual DOM is like another format that sits on-top of the DOM and is specifically used to apply changes to the DOM in bulk.
 As updating the DOM will nearly always trigger a recalculation of the layout you want to make as many changes in one go as possible and having a central piece of code that handles doing that helps with reducing unnecessary DOM updates.

-Under the hood nearly all virtual DOM implementations use simple Javascript objects as representations and will keep track of the previous render's virtual DOM.
-Using the previous virtual DOM a diff between the virtual DOMs can be made and only the changes that actually need to be applied.
-However the feature of applying only the differences between each render is not a core requirement of a virtual DOM, just a common feature between implementations.
-### Why
+It is very much possible to create a virtual DOM using HTML, to some degree that's how older frameworks used to work.
+Using string templates (such as [Mustache](http://mustache.github.io/)) to create a HTML string and then giving that to the browser to turn into elements.
+This generally has widespread support from the browsers and gives the developer full access to all the HTML attributes out of the box.
+However it has the major downsides of doing any sort of additional manipulation of elements during creation is quite hard and linking JavaScript event handlers to strings requires a bunch of hoops.
+Doing a diff between big strings makes it hard to know what actually changes without turning that string into a data structure that can be handled in JavaScript directly.
+Which sort of leads to us to where virtual DOM frameworks are today, skipping straight to the JavaScript object representation.
 ## Add TSX support to our Virtual DOM UI

 ### What